goauthentik/authentik/website/developer-docs/docs/writing-documentation.md

 For new integration documentation, please use the Integrations template in our [Github repo](https://github.com/goauthentik/authentik) at `/website/integrations/_template/service.md`.

 -   Make sure to add the service to a fitting category in `/website/sidebarsIntegrations.js`.
-If you do not do this, the service will not appear in the table of contents to the left.
+If this is not done the service will not appear in the table of contents to the left.

 -   For placeholder domains, use `authentik.company` and `app-name.company`, where `app-name` is the name of the application that you are writing documentation for.